General criteria for obtaining AllergyCertified certification

 These are ingredients which are allergenic like perfume, and specific preservatives such as Methylisothiazolinone and Formaldehyde and its donors.
 Below is a list of the not allowed and allowed chemicals.

 Chemicals not allowed

-Chemicals classified with these R and H- sentences are generally not allowed in AllergyCertified products unless the chemical is used in a specific product or in such low concentration that the SCCS and/or our advisory board assess it as safe.
+Chemicals classified with these H- sentences are generally not allowed in AllergyCertified products unless the chemical is used in a specific product or in such low concentration that the SCCS and/or our advisory board assess it as safe.

 Sensitizing skin effect: